 According to a study, 71% of customers are more likely to redeem their loyalty programs if they are mobile-friendly.
 Thus, in-app loyalty programs are not just useful but also drive a high ROI.

 Receipts are fantastic real-estate to promote QR Code-based loyalty programs and coupons if there is an added incentive.

 We reached out to Joe Flanagan, the lead project engineer at Tacuna Systems who leveraged QR Codes on receipts for loyalty programs.

 He stated that the loyalty programs are printed on the receipts of existing customers which is directly linked to their promo page to offer special discounts, proving to be highly beneficial.

 Encourage customers to scan the QR Code for an additional discount or a free sample of a fresh product.
 This will not only entice them to scan the QR Code but also come back to the store.

-Tip: For a QR Code based loyalty program on the receipt, make sure to train store executives to remind customers about the existing offer.
+Bonus tip: For a QR Code-based loyalty program on the receipt, make sure to train store executives to remind customers about the existing offer.

 In-store loyalty programs can be run via posters, at the check-out aisle, or through a print ad.